legionJP/Learn_APIs/DRF_RestroAPI/RestroAPIDocs/others_type_renderers.md

 |YAML            |    Accept: application/yaml  |

-# using the extra key word values using the serializers for the price and inven field limits
+# using the extra key word values using the serializers for the price and ineven field limits

 ```python
 from rest_framework import serializers
 from .models import MenuItem